Kurento/kurento/source/faq.rst

 ...install Kurento Media Server in an Amazon EC2 instance?
 ----------------------------------------------------------

+   If you are installing Kurento in a NAT environment (i.e. in any cloud provider), you'll need to provide a STUN server configuration in ``/etc/kurento/modules/kurento/WebRtcEndpoint.conf.ini``.
+Apart from that, you will have to open all UDP ports in your security group, as STUN will use any port available from the whole 0-65535 range.

    Though for most situations it's enough to configure a STUN server in the KMS configuration files, you might need to install a :term:`TURN` server, for example `coturn <https://code.google.com/p/coturn/>`__.
 Here are some instructions